profezzorn/ProffieOSDocs/config/functions/IncrementModulo.md

  * INCREMENT: FUNCTION defaults to Int<1>

 # Description
-Increments by I each time PULSE occurs wraps around when it reaches MAX.
+Increments by INCREMENT each time PULSE occurs,
+wraps around when it reaches MAX.

 # See Also
 [ThresholdPulseF](/config/functions/ThresholdPulseF.html), [IncrementF](/config/functions/IncrementF.html)